MicrochipTech/fpga-hls-examples/Training1/readme.md

-Canny Edge detection is an image processing filter to get the edges of an image, as shown in Figure 26: Side-by-side comparison of original (left) and Canny Edge Filtered (right) image.
+Canny Edge detection is an image processing filter to get the edges of an image, as shown in Figure 26: Side-by-side comparison of original (top) and Canny Edge Filtered (bottom) image.
 The left image is the original, and the right image is after running the Canny edge detection filter.
 <p align="center"><img src=".//media/image132.jpeg"> <img src=".//media/image133.png">